AdobeDocs/mobile-services.it-IT/help/universal-windows/analytics/analytics.md

 # Analytics {#analytics}

-Dopo aver aggiunto la libreria al progetto, puoi effettuare qualsiasi chiamata dei metodi di Analytics ovunque nell'app.
+After you add the library to your project, you can make any of the Analytics method calls anywhere in your app.

 >[!TIP]
 >
->Assicurarsi di importarla `ADBMobile.h` nella classe.
+>Accertatevi di importare `ADBMobile.h` nella classe.

 ## Enable mobile application reports in Analytics {#section_F2F9234009184F20BA36B5CDE872B424}